 Potatoes are identified by their generation.
-The parent stock, referred to as nuclear seed, is harvested from potato plants with desirable characteristics and then grown in the laboratory to maturity.
+The parent stock, referred to as nuclear seed, is harvested from potato plants with desirable characteristics, then grown in the laboratory to maturity.
 The resulting tubers, or seed potatoes, are harvested and sold as generation 1 (G1) seed.
-G1 seed is then planted and grown for generation 2 (G2) seed, and the process repeats up to generation 5 generation in Washington state and generation 6 in Idaho.
+G1 seed is then planted and grown for generation 2 (G2) seed, and the process repeats up to generation 5 in Washington and generation 6 in Idaho.
 Commercial growers generally purchase G3 to G6 seed.

 Planting generally occurs from late February through early May; harvest begins in July and continues through October.
 In some cases, potato plant foliage is desiccated to minimize green-vine interference during harvest.
-Then potatoes are dug and transferred to semi-trucks, which haul potatoes directly to processors/packing sheds or to storage facilities known as cellars where they are "laid in."
+Potatoes are then dug and transferred to semi-trucks, which haul potatoes directly to processors/packing sheds or to storage facilities known as cellars where they are "laid in."
 Potato cellars range from sheds with dirt floors to high-tech, climate-controlled buildings with ventilated concrete floors.
-Newer cellars have some type of forced-air system to control the temperature and humidity.
+Newer cellars have forced-air systems to control the temperature and humidity.
 Newer cellars can store potatoes longer into the marketing season, up to one year with high-quality potatoes.
-As potatoes are marketed year around, potatoes are generally removed from older storage facilities first.
+As potatoes are marketed year-round, those stored in older facilities are generally removed first.
 Growers with newer storage can benefit from better pricing later in the marketing year.